 Variance of the area is computed by a standard error propagation method.
-This method is well known, and is able to calculate the overall uncertainty of arithmetic expressions, where it depends on several uncertain values.
+This method is well known, and provides the overall uncertainty of arithmetic expressions, which in turn depend on other uncertain values themselves.

 The calculation incorporates

 - the uncertainty of the fitted parameters, and - the dependence of the peak area on the individual uncertain parameters